ItsmeKumar/DS5500-HW3/README.md

 ## Problem 5

 Selected the school districts whose expenditure is less than funding.
 Cutting equal amount of funds from all the selected districts will be biased for the ones with lower funding.
-So, an equal proportion of funding was cut down from each of the districts to reduce the total federal funding by 15%.
+So, an equal proportion of available funding was cut down from each of the districts to reduce the total federal funding by 15%.